 A thick, fibrous band of tissue called the flexor retinaculum spans the carpal bones in the hand to form the carpal tunnel.
 As such, the tunnel is a strong, fixed space allowing passage to the tendons and nerve.
-For a number of reasons the pressure in this tunnel can increase and, as a relatively soft structure, the nerve is compressed.
+For a number of reasons, the pressure in this tunnel can increase and, because it is a relatively soft structure, the nerve is compressed.

-Diagnosis can usually be made from the symptoms but your GP may order a nerve conduction study prior to your appointment.
+Diagnosis can usually be made from the symptoms, but your GP may order nerve conduction studies to confirm the diagnosis prior to your appointment.
 Other scans like ultrasound or MRI are not usually necessary or useful.

 Dr Mackay will take a careful history and examine your hands and this is usually enough to make the diagnosis.

 Non-surgical management of carpal tunnel syndrome is sometimes possible with rest and splinting.

 Surgery for carpal tunnel syndrome essentially aims to cut the transverse ligament (flexor retinaculum), across the carpal bones.
 This releases pressure on the median nerve, thereby relieving the symptoms.
 There are two options for surgery:

 - Open Carpal Tunnel Release – a ~2-3cm incision is made at the base of the palm to allow surgical access

 - Endoscopic Carpal Tunnel Release – an endoscope is a small camera and is used to perform the surgery via “keyhole” access.
 Keyhole surgery allows for small wounds and a faster recovery.